myreceiptt/nota-mini-app/README.md

 This manifest is read by both Farcaster and the Base app to understand:

 - The name and description of your Mini App
-- The icons and images to use
+- Icons and images to use
-- How to display the Mini App as an embed and launchable action
+- How to display the Mini App as an embed and as a launchable action
+- Webhook configuration (e.g. `webhookUrl` pointing to `/api/webhook`)

-To personalise your NOTA Mini App:
+To personalise your NOTA / MyReceipt Mini App:

 1. Open `minikit.config.ts`.
-2. Update fields such as `name`, `subtitle`, and `description`.
+2. Update fields such as:

+   - `name`,
+   - `subtitle`,
+   - `description`,
+   - `tags`,
+   - image URLs (hero image, icon, etc.).

 3. Put any custom images in the `/public` folder.
-4. Update the image URLs in `minikit.config.ts` to point at your assets.
+4. Update the image URLs in `minikit.config.ts` to point to your assets.

 You can skip the `accountAssociation` configuration at first.
-That step is only needed when you want to cryptographically associate the Mini App domain with your Farcaster account.
+That step is only needed when you want to **cryptographically associate** the Mini App domain with your Farcaster account.

 ---